-"What if all it took was a phone call to police by someone you know and once trusted to be arrested and robbed of your dignity and freedom after that individual reported an injustice against them that didn't happen?
+"What if all it took was a phone call to police by someone you know and once trusted to be arrested on felony charges and robbed of your dignity and freedom after that individual invited you to the residence to reclaim property that belongs to you?
 Even worse, what if you were threatened by one of the police officers who responded to the call?
 It happened to us."

 Have you ever had something so traumatic happen in your life that every detail of that day became planted so profoundly in your memory that even the smallest entity is a constant reminder of that event?
 The clothes you were wearing for example, a song, the sound of a lawn mower and the smell of freshly cut grass, or even the weather.
 I remember Saturday, July 26, 2014 as being one of the most beautiful sunny days of that summer, making it a great day to spend outdoors, and I observed many people taking advantage of the opportunity.
 Even though July in Georgia is normally one of the hottest and humid months of the year, this particular day couldn't have been more comfortable and perfect, which in some ways added the peace of mind needed to take the focus off my husband's appointment with the doctor that was scheduled for the following Monday morning.
 He had been experiencing some additional health issues that had everyone concerned, and we were anxious to identify the cause.
 I never would have dreamed that such a beautiful day would turn out to be one of the darkest days of our lives.